 Also along the way, you might hear wolves howling.
 Huh?
 Your ears aren’t playing tricks on you.
 And no, there are no wild wolves in New Jersey.
 But there is a wolf preserve about a mile to the east.

-After 3.1 miles, you’ll reach a cairn indicating the junction with the Turquoise-blazed Buckwood Trail.
+After 3.1 miles, you’ll reach a cairn indicating the junction with the Turquoise-blazed Buckwood Trail (The Buckwood Trail was formerly called the Turquoise Trail, and you may still see signs for the Turquoise Trail)

 The rocks provide a nice spot to take a break and have a snack.
 Continue a few hundred feet more to the end of the Turquoise Trail, where it meets the white-blazed Appalachian Trail.
 We will follow the AT all the way back to the Dunnfield Creek parking lot.